ouerghi01/RAGentX/README.md

 - **Cassandra DataStax**: Scalable NoSQL database for efficient data storage.
 - **LLM** Integration: Supports Gemini and Ollama for AI-driven responses.
 -**HTMX**: Enhances frontend interactivity for dynamic HTML updates.
+- **Auto-complete Algorithm**: Built using a Trie data structure in C and wrapped for Python, enabling efficient and fast suggestions to power LLMs with accurate recommendations.

 ## Installation
 ```bash